eldrig0/ispot/README.md

 # ispot

-This is an ecommerce app app for saleor cms https://saleor.io/.
+This is an ecommerce app for saleor cms https://saleor.io/.

 The project is still under development.
 Feel free to contribute 😀.